-DREAM, an MC subsidiary that forms and manages private real estate funds for domestic and international investors, has formulated a Sustainability Vision (vision for 2030) to meet future stakeholder needs as a real estate management pioneer, and to continue to be a corporation that contributes to the conservation of the global environment and sustainable economic and social development."
+DREAM, an MC subsidiary that forms and manages private real estate funds for domestic and international investors, has formulated a Sustainability Vision (vision for 2030) to meet future stakeholder needs as a real estate management pioneer, and to continue to be a corporation that contributes to the conservation of the global environment and sustainable economic and social development.
 DREAM is implementing sustainability management that aims to promote a real estate management business that considers people and organizations as well as the global environment and society.

 DREAM Private REIT Inc. (DPR) has a top-class asset size in Japan focused mainly on logistics centers.
-For the 2020 GRESB real estate assessment, DPR was chosen as a "Sector Leader" in the Diversified, Asia, Non-listed sector.
-Also, DPR has attained a Green Star for three years running and a "4 Star" rating for two years running.
+For the 2021 GRESB real estate assessment, DPR was chosen as a "Sector Leader" in the Diversified, Asia, Non-listed sector for two years running.
+Also, DPR has attained a Green Star for four years running and a "4 Star" rating for three years running.

-For real estate performance ratings, CASBEE Real Estate Assessment Certification 1, DBJ Green Building Certification 2 and BELS Certification 3 have been attained for the 12 buildings owned by the private funds and private REITs managed by DREAM.
+For real estate performance ratings, CASBEE Real Estate Assessment Certification 1, DBJ Green Building Certification 2 and BELS Certification 3 and Tokyo Metropolitan Small to Medium Scale Low Carbon Model Building 5 status have been attained by the private funds and private REITs managed by DREAM.